Azure/openapi-diff/docs/note.md

-# Summary
+## Overview
 The openapi-diff tool compares two swagger files based on the certain rules and output the result.
 The rule have three severity levels: error,warning,info.
-Currently ,a rule violation whose severity level is 'error' in the result indicates a breaking change.
+During swagger reviewing, the breaking change checker treat the rule violation whose severity level is 'error' in the result as a breaking change.

 ## Existing Rules
-The table shows the details of the rule .
-The value of field : 'Allowable level' (which means the error can be allowed in the same version or in new version) needs to be confirmed as the breaking change policy has changed.
+The table shows the details of all the rules .
+The field : 'Allowable level' (which means the error can be allowed in the same version or in new version) needs to be confirmed as the breaking change policy has changed.
 A consensus is that if the violation is allowed in the same version , it's also allowed in the new version.

 | Id Rule Name | Severity | Allowable level(same version or only new version) | comments |